Share a compelling story around your product

 Share your honest feelings about something that happened in the world

 Before this email, Entireworld sold on average 46 sweatsuits a day and on the day of the email, they sold 1000.
-Something to note the New York Times source doesn't mention: Entireworld also posted the same message on their Instagram so some of the sales could have come from there as well.

 to email subscribers